tudelft3d/geo2020/potentialtopics/index.md

 Below are some topics that were sent to us, if you find one interesting contact a staff involved in the MSc Geomatics here at TU Delft (the most suitable one topic-wise; if you don't know just [ask me]({{ "/coordinator/" | prepend: site.baseurl }})), since he/she will be your main mentor.
 The contact at the company is *not* one of the two mentors.

-Be warned that some of the topics are most likely not 100% suitable as an MSc thesis, but they are a good way to start.
+Be warned that some of these topics are not 100% suitable for an MSc thesis in Geomatics, but they are a good way to start and in cooperation with the mentors they can be modified.

 <a href="{{ "deltares/" }}"><i class="fa fa-external-link"></i> Deltares</a>